AKSW/docs.ontowiki.net/guides/install/installationprocess.md

     </plist>

 #### Windows
 Follow [these instructions](http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSUsageWindows) in order to set up Virtuoso as an ODBC data source on Windows.
 Although a [binary distribution](http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSDownload#Pre-built binaries for Windows) of Virtuoso might seem the right choice, these are lagging a bit behind of the current source distribution.
-At the time of writing this line, Virtuoso is available in version 6.1.5, but the binary download for Windows is in version 6.1.3. eLDS works best with version 6.1.4 or greater.
+At the time of writing this line, Virtuoso is available in version 6.1.5, but the binary download for Windows is in version 6.1.3.
+OntoWiki works best with version 6.1.4 or greater.

 ### Known Problems
 #### Debian/Ubuntu
 If you want to install virtuoso from the .deb and have installed virtuoso before (for instance on an update) it hast to run and has to be configured correctly during the installation, because the pre/pos-removal script tries to start/stop virtuoso.

-#### eLDS
+#### OntoWiki
-- [Download eLDS](https://github.com/AKSW/eLDS/downloads) (choose "Download as tar.gz")
+- [Download OntoWiki](https://github.com/AKSW/OntoWiki/downloads) (choose "Download as tar.gz")
-- Unpack eLDS into your document root (the end of the file name may differ)
+- Unpack OntoWiki into your document root (the end of the file name may differ)

-    `$ sudo tar -xzf download/AKSW-eLDS-v0.9.6-21-367-g062a14e.tar.gz --directory /srv/http`
+    `$ sudo tar -xzf download/AKSW-OntoWiki-v0.9.6-21-367-g062a14e.tar.gz --directory /srv/http`

-- Allow user read and write access to eLDS
+- Allow user read and write access to OntoWiki

- `sudo chmod a+wr -R /srv/http/AKSW-eLDS-062a14e`
+ `sudo chmod a+wr -R /srv/http/AKSW-OntoWiki-062a14e`
 - Open http://localhost

-The eLDS should now be shown after selection of the folder `AKSW-eLDS-#somenumber`
+The OntoWiki should now be shown after selection of the folder `AKSW-OntoWiki-#somenumber`
 ## Windows

 ### Apache